NetCordDev/NetCord/Documentation/guides/http-events/http-interactions.md

 [!code-cs[HttpInteractionHandler.cs](Introduction.HttpInteractions/HttpInteractionHandler.cs#L6-L13)]

-Example registration:
+Register it as follows:
 [!code-cs[Class-based HTTP Interaction handler registration](Introduction.HttpInteractions/HttpInteractionHandlerExamples.cs#L28)]

-You can control the handler's lifetime by specifying a @Microsoft.Extensions.DependencyInjection.ServiceLifetime in the registration method; the default is @Microsoft.Extensions.DependencyInjection.ServiceLifetime.Singleton.
+To control the lifetime of a single class handler, specify a @Microsoft.Extensions.DependencyInjection.ServiceLifetime in the registration method; the default is @Microsoft.Extensions.DependencyInjection.ServiceLifetime.Singleton.
 See an example below:

 [!code-cs[Class-based HTTP Interaction handler registration with lifetime](Introduction.HttpInteractions/HttpInteractionHandlerExamples.cs#L33)]

-You can also register all public class-based handlers in an assembly using @NetCord.Hosting.HttpInteractionHandlerServiceCollectionExtensions.AddHttpInteractionHandlers*.
+To register every public class-based handler in an assembly at once, use @NetCord.Hosting.HttpInteractionHandlerServiceCollectionExtensions.AddHttpInteractionHandlers*.

 [!code-cs[Registering all public class-based HTTP Interaction handlers in an assembly](Introduction.HttpInteractions/HttpInteractionHandlerExamples.cs#L38)]

-You can also set the lifetime of the registered handlers by specifying a @Microsoft.Extensions.DependencyInjection.ServiceLifetime in the registration method; the default is @Microsoft.Extensions.DependencyInjection.ServiceLifetime.Singleton.
+For assembly-wide registration, you can set the lifetime of the discovered handlers by specifying a @Microsoft.Extensions.DependencyInjection.ServiceLifetime in the registration method; the default is @Microsoft.Extensions.DependencyInjection.ServiceLifetime.Singleton.
 See an example below:

 [!code-cs[Registering all public class-based HTTP Interaction handlers in an assembly with lifetime](Introduction.HttpInteractions/HttpInteractionHandlerExamples.cs#L43)]